weirwei/goto-implementations/README.md

 ## Usage

 1. After installing the extension, open any file containing Go interface definitions
-2. You'll see "➜ Go to implementations" links appear above interface methods
+2. You'll see "goto impl" links appear above interface methods
 3. Click the link to jump to the implementation

 ## How It Works